 George Vanderbilt opened the doors of Biltmore House on Christmas Eve 1895.
 The family gathered in the Banquet Hall for dinner beneath a towering evergreen tree, decorated with 500 electric lights, ornaments and wrapped gifts (as it is this year).
 Edith Vanderbilt made lists of all employees' children (more than 100), and choosing special gifts for each of them.
 It takes a 37-foot live Christmas tree to command a presence in this towering 7-story tall room.

 The Entry Hall decorations, along with the grand staircase, are inspired by the painting on the ceiling of the Library.
-We love the celestial feel, complete with stars and cherubs.
-The colors are soft blues, gold, pink and white iridescent.

 Mr. Vanderbilt's Bedroom red tones naturally has the Christmas feel - especially with decorations inspired by the alabaster carvings in the House.